-The accuracy, sensitivity and specificity of the classification show good results for all classifiers.
-The overall highest accuracy (99.48%) was obtained with the thigh sensor location using the SMO classifier.
-For this case, the obtained sensitivity, i.e., the fraction of actual falls which are correctly identified as such, is 99.21% and the specificity, that is, the proportion of ADLs, that were correctly classified as such, is 99.82%.
+The accuracy, sensitivity and specificity of the classification shows high results for all classifiers.
+The overall highest accuracy (99.48%) for the thigh sensor location using the SMO classifier.
+For this case, the obtained sensitivity, i.e., the fraction of actual falls which are correctly identified as such is 99.21% and the specificity, that is, the proportion of ADLs, that were correctly classified as such is 99.82%.